-In this paper, we present a full quantum description of the open Dicke model, based on quantum Langevin equations not restricted by the smallness of $\gamma / \omega$ and that can be applied for essentially any range of parameters, differently from those approaches (as the Limblad master equation) that rely on the rotating wave approximation (RWA) or the weakness of the system-bath interaction.
+In this paper, we present a full quantum description of the open Dicke model in the thermodynamic limit, based on quantum Langevin equations, not restricted by the smallness of $\gamma / \omega$ and that can be applied for essentially any range of parameters, differently from approaches such as the Lindblad master equation that rely on the rotating wave approximation (RWA) or the weakness of the system-bath interaction.
 The framework presented here is able to accurately describe the equilibrium open Dicke model in the proximity of the mode softening.
-Within this approach, the superradiant phase of the open Dicke model is faced by diagonalizing the full Hamiltonian describing the open quantum system.
-We find that a large class of thermal baths consisting of an infinite number of harmonic oscillators (normal modes) interacting with the system via a potential displaying a metastable minimum and with a {\em well-behaved} density of states (properly vanishing as $\omega \to 0$) do not affect the critical point of the corresponding closed system.
-This result is in agreement with recent experimental data \cite{kono2024observation} and in contrast with previous theoretical findings for driven-dissipative systems based on the master equation approach \cite{Brandes_openDicke2013, FredrikLambert2024, DallaTorre2013}.
+Within this approach, the superradiant phase of the open Dicke model is addressed by diagonalizing the full Hamiltonian describing the open quantum system.
+We find that a large class of thermal baths consisting of an infinite number of harmonic oscillators (normal modes) interacting with the system via a potential displaying a metastable minimum and with {\em well-behaved} densities of states (properly vanishing as $\omega \to 0$) do not affect the critical point of the corresponding closed system.
+This result is in agreement with recent experimental data \cite{kono2024observation}.
 We will also show that, in this case, the ground-state condensation occurring in the system influences the bath state, but not vice versa.
+In contrast, previous theoretical studies of driven-dissipative systems, based on either the master-equation approach \cite{Brandes_openDicke2013, FredrikLambert2024, DallaTorre2013} or the Keldysh path-integral formalism \cite{Nagy2015, Nagy2016}, predict a quantum critical point that depends on the cavity dissipation rate.
+This discrepancy is expected, given the fundamentally different physical settings and theoretical frameworks employed.
+Indeed, in those works, approximations such as the RWA for the system-environment coupling are employed, which is appropriate because the system dynamics is described in the high-frequency rotating frame imposed by the external drive.
+In our case, however, these approximations are not valid, as our treatment explicitly addresses the equilibrium regime without considering any rotating frame.

-This theoretical framework allows us to calculate the spectral properties of the system when probed by a coherent weak tone at any value of the critical parameters, for different bath spectral densities, and for arbitrary large damping rates. {This approach is not limited to systems described by the Dicke Hamiltonian, but it can also be applied to characterize similar spectral behaviors observed near a quantum critical point \cite{Libersky2021observationQPT}.}
+Furthermore, our theoretical approach allows us to calculate the spectral properties of the system when probed by a coherent weak tone at any value of the critical parameters, for different bath spectral densities, and for arbitrary large damping rates.
+This framework is not limited to systems described by the Dicke Hamiltonian, but can also be applied to characterize similar spectral behaviors observed near a quantum critical point \cite{Libersky2021observationQPT}.